-- 9. Line up the edges of the draper and drill a hole at the opposite end on the - 1" line using the connector bar as a template.
+9. Line up the edges of the draper and

+drill a hole at the opposite end on the 1" line using the connector bar as a template.
 (You may find it useful to clamp the loose end in place before drilling.)
 Insert a screw and secure this end in place.

-10. Ensuring that the draper edges remain lined up, (clamps may again help you to keep the edges straight.) drill the rest of the holes, insert screws and secure.

-12. Adjust draper tension.
-Trim draper lip to no more than 1⁄2" above connector bar.
+- 10. Ensuring that the draper edges remain lined up, (clamps may again help you to keep the edges straight.) drill the rest of the holes, insert screws and secure. - 11.
+Repeat this procedure for the other join. - 12.
+Adjust draper tension.
+Trim draper lip to no more than 1/2" above connector bar. - 13.
+Start combine, run draper, and inspect spliced piece to ensure that the splice was successful, and that the draper is tracking properly.